ViewComponent/view_component/README.md

 Components are subclasses of `ActionView::Component`.
 You may wish to create an `ApplicationComponent` that is a subclass of `ActionView::Component` and inherit from that instead.

-Components _must_ define sit alongside a template file (in any format supported by Rails) with the same base name:
+Components _must_ sit alongside a template file (in any format supported by Rails) with the same base name:

 `app/components/greeting.html.erb`
 ```erb